Key Takeaways

 Tutorial: Build a "Readme Generator" Script

-Let’s write a Python script that takes a list of URLs (e.g., competitor documentation or tech blogs) and saves them as clean Markdown files locally.
+The following Python script takes a list of URLs (e.g., competitor documentation or tech blogs) and saves them as clean Markdown files locally.

 We will use the SearchCans Reader API (/api/url) which is optimized for this exact task.